-#Blogchat is now about 16 months old and based on number of tweets and contributors, it looks to be the most popular chat on Twitter.
+#Blogchat was first started in March of 2009 and since that time has been one of the most popular chats on Twitter.
 It’s definitely been a labor of love for me, and I am a HUGE proponent of Twitter chats.
 So I wanted to write down the ten steps I’ve taken to build #blogchat up into the success it has become.
 I would hope you can use this advice to start your OWN successful Twitter chat.

 The focus and structure of the chat

 1 – Pick the theme of the chat.
 This sounds like a no-brainer, but you need to be careful here.
 I picked #blogchat on purpose because I wanted to be able to cover all forms of blogging.
 These leads to a wider audience, and allows me to tweak the weekly topics to appeal to a wide or smaller group.
 For example, if I had gone with #corporateblogchat, then the theme of the chat is much smaller.

 I think a broader theme leads to a larger audience, while a more niche theme will lead to a smaller following.
 Which isn’t necessarily a bad thing, it just depends on what you want to discuss.

 2 – Pick the time.
 Think about who you are trying to reach.
 If the majority of the people you want to reach will be working a 9-5 job, then you probably need to pick lunchtime or the evening for your chat.
 In general, I think lunchtime and early to mid-evenings are the best times for Twitter chats.